Spring3/redshape/docs/server.md

 In case it does not match any of these, the custom field is discarded.

-The other fields are not processed.

 The fields:
 - `regexp`
 - `min_length`
 - `max_length`

-Are not processed.
+Are not processed (and those not listed).
 Therefore, no client-side validation is performed.
-When sending to the server, it will answer with an specific error if was not valid.
+When sending to the server, it will answer with an specific error if was not valid (server-side validation/requirements).

 The `default_value` is only assigned to the field when creating a new `TimeEntry`.